kishore0207/DemoRepo/README.md

 ###### `These are the commands for adding SSH key to windows:`

-- `BurraKishoreKumar@DESKTOP-NV0EHRS MINGW64 /f/Git_Workspace/gitTest (master)`
-`$ ssh-keygen -t rsa -b 4096 -C "burrakishorekumar@gmail.com"
+- `BurraKishoreKumar@DESKTOP-NV0EHRS MINGW64 /f/Git_Workspace/gitTest (master): $ ssh-keygen -t rsa -b 4096 -C "burrakishorekumar@gmail.com"`
-Generating public/private rsa key pair.`
+`Generating public/private rsa key pair.`
 `Enter file in which to save the key (/c/Users/Burra Kishore Kumar/.ssh/id_rsa):` click on the enter button `Enter passphrase (empty for no passphrase):` enter your system/laptop pwd `Enter same passphrase again:`enter your system/laptop pwd